 the Mumbai city and said that one day I’m going to own the city that was delusion!
 I’m sure there was a second guy standing right next to him.
 The would have turned around and said pagal ho gaya hai tu, dimag kharab ho gaya hai tera, kesi baat kar raha hai tu at some point of time hum subkey life me aesa moment aata hai that kuch kehte hai and that thing is deluge enough for somebody else to turn around.
 And look at us and say, tera dimag kharab ho raha hai, kaisi baat kar raha hai tu.

 Because not many people have believed in it.
 It could be from the theory of relativity to Darvin’s theory of evolution to anything in the middle.
 Such is life.
-So my second tool of my life is delusion.
+So the second tool of my life is a delusion.
 Gratitude and delusion are the two things.
-I’m going to speak about.
+I’m going to speak about it.

 My journey exam failures & suicide to success

 I came to the kingdom of dreams, the city of dreams you know Mumbai.
 In 2001 to become an electronics and telecommunication engineer.
 And I became an electronics and telecommunication engineer.
 I’m not very good at it.
 So but let me go back a little bit in time.
 And so when I should have taken commerce because I was good enough for that.
 I thought that I would also enjoy a lot of my friends.
 I went ahead.